 Julian C. Chambliss explores the real and imagined city.
-From urbanization and planning to comics and popular culture, his research, teaching, and writing explore how perceptions shape policy and action creating our collective urban experience.
+From planning and community development to comic books and popular culture, his research, teaching, and writing explore how perceptions shape policy and action creating our collective urban experience.
 Like most Floridians, Julian was not born in the state.
 His true origin remains shrouded in mystery.
 We know that his quiet demeanor and glowing character guided him through childhood.

 Once freed from high school, he embarked on an undergraduate education at Jacksonville University highlighted by an early inability to pick a major.
 After some trial and error, he discovered that history was both stimulating and enlightening through his experiences in the Ronald E. McNair Post Baccalaureate Program.
 Having completed his undergraduate work with honors in history he went on the University of Florida.Immediately he decided that urban history was the only logical course for historical study and focused his attention on policy formation, culture, regionalism, and civic infrastructure issues.
 His research evolved to focus on urban development and culture in U.S. cities.